nevesnunes/env/common/code/cheats/debug.md

     - multi-threaded interactions
         > with time-stamps, user-ids, user-agent strings, session-id, basic operations, you learn a lot about the running system and why it might have failed for one particular user.
         - https://blog.jvroom.com/2012/02/08/debugging-hard-problems/
+    - using compile-time macros as instrumentation
+        - ~/code/snippets/trace_returns.c
     - logging unique query patterns (check if we've seen it before, how often have we seen it, if it's new, log it)
         - https://florian.github.io/count-min-sketch/
     - logging variable values at each algorithm iteration